-We’re about to enter summer, lockdown is over in June (all going well) and so it’s time to think about UK-based staycation hotels.
-Vaccine passports and government advice recommending against non-UK trips have caused concern about travelling abroad, and so we need to adjust our plans for the months ahead.
+The third, final and arguably toughest lockdown is drawing to a close so it’s time to look towards holidays and summer jaunts away and that means it’s time to think about UK-based staycation holidays.
+Vaccine passports and vague direction from the government when it comes to non-UK trips have caused concern about travelling abroad, and so we need to adjust our plans for the rest of 2021.

 And all this is a short car journey or relaxing train journey away.
 We’re looking at all corners of the North when it comes to staycation hotels, from Manchester to Liverpool, the Lake District to its scenic rival The Peak District, and of course, York and Leeds.
 All these hotels have great places to visit close by, whether it’s incredible Michelin-starred restaurants or traditional beauty spots to picnic at.